jrcroman/my-portfolio/README.md

 ### [FastKrono](https://www.fastkrono.com/)

 FastKrono develops timing systems to drive athletes’ performance in sports with the latest advances in IoT technology.
 The FastKrono App let´s you control and interact with the timing system via Bluetooth to configure races and exercicies.
-I was the responsible for the entire app development process from prototyping to launch and maintenance after customers feedback.
+I was the responsible for the entire native app development process in iOS and Android from prototyping to launch and maintenance after customers feedback.

 Features:
 - SwiftUI and Kotlin/Jet Pack Compose